My dear friend and former entertainment producer's father passed away.

 One of the best decisions fate has ever made.

 At first I produced the pieces and after two or three I said, "Okay, your turn.
 You do the next one by yourself."
 The look on her face was priceless.
-She did and it was, wait for it, very good.
+She did and it was very good.

 In fact Cathy became one of the best producers at CBS.